Washington DC Layoffs — October 2005

 | Howard University Hospital | Washington | 125 | Layoff |

-The biggest impact was at Howard University Hospital at its Washington facility, reporting 125 affected workers.
+The most significant filing came from Howard University Hospital at its Washington facility, reporting 125 affected workers.

 Trend & Outlook